Date: 8 December 2016. Anchor Down by

 Noon (policy vs. practice)

 First, I apologize.
-It's not that I haven't had lots of guilt about
+It is not that I have not had lots of guilt

-the lack of new articles being posted.
-I could give you any number
+about the lack of new articles being posted.
+I could give you any

-of Excuses.
-All would be true and none would encompass the whole.
+number of Excuses.
+All would be true and none would encompass the

 meantime I've had a Wish since forever installed.
 This is HUGE and